denten-books/plain-text/0-intro.md

 The passage from keystroke to pixel gives this book its shape.
 In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
-The **second chapter** begins with an question.
-What does it mean to turn a page, I ask, when neither the page nor the action of turning it correspond to their implied analogies?
-The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by theories of cognitive metaphor and immersive theater.
-The logic of "directness" leads to the rapidly developing field of brain-computer interfaces.
+The *second chapter* begins with a question.
+What does it mean to turn a page, I ask, when neither pages nor the action of turning them correspond to the implied analogy?
+A close reading of the metaphor leads to an intellectual history of human-computer interaction.
+It progresses from "conversational programming" to "direct manipulation" schools, the latter shaped by theories from cognitive linguistics and immersive theater.
+The logic of "directness" culminates in the rapidly developing field of brain--computer interfaces.
 The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

-Two rich intellectual histories collide in the **third chapter**: one, the material history of format as a concept in computer science and the other, the intellectual history of form in literary theory.
-I show formatting as a process that mediates between the text's intrinsic rules for construction and its extrinsic shape, transforming one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
+Two rich intellectual histories collide in the third chapter: form in literary theory and format in computer science.
+I show formatting as a process that mediates between a text's intrinsic rules for construction and its extrinsic shape, transforming one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
 I then draw a short history of text formats.
 It begins with several "control characters" limited in function to actions like "carriage return" or "stop transmission."
 With time, formats begin to encompass all manner of machine instruction, including legal instrument to enforce digital rights management and copy protection.
 A manufacturer's ability to censor or to surveil digital text is contained within the formatting layer: from electronic books that modify themselves to suit the reader's geographic location to "smart contracts" that contain the rules of their own execution.

 The **fourth chapter** charts the emergence of screen reading.
-Screens appear to restore a measure of visibility lost in electromagnetic inscription, with one major side-effect.
-They cannot guarantee fidelity between the word visible and the word archived.
-The inscription shown can only attain a arbitrary correlation to the inscription archived.
+Screens restore a measure of visibility lost to electromagnetic inscription, with one major side-effect.
+Fidelity between visible and archived inscription cannot be guaranteed.
 Screen reading further happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
-This property of the medium attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
-Works by the philosophers Henri Bergson, John Haugeland, and Nelson Goodman help construct a phenomenology of screen-based digital perception.
-The digital emerges ultimately not as an intrinsic property of the medium, but as structure imposed from without.
+This property attunes the reader to a particular mode of apprehension, affecting not just the physics but also the aesthetics of digital media.
+Works by philosophers Henri Bergson, John Haugeland, and Nelson Goodman construe a phenomenology of screen-based digital perception.
+The digital emerges ultimately not as a medium's intrinsic property, but structure imposed from without.
 In the extreme, that means that a censored *electronic* text can form a perfectly *analog* artifact, despite being digital in all other senses of the word.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 Properties that make media "digital" or "analog" reveal themselves to be neither universal nor essential to the medium.
 The medium is not the message.
-"The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, I argue in the conclusion of the chapter.
-It matters not what the medium is, but what we can do with the text.
+"Reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and something entirely different to a librarian, I argue in the conclusion of the chapter.
+It matters not what the text is, but what we can do with it.

 The **fifth and final chapter** begins with a discussion of an apparent paradox.
 A camp of media theorists and textual scholars in the 1990s conceived